Commercial and Residential Glass Installer and Manufacturer Resource

 It's also worth noting that triple-paned windows have another benefit that might not be obvious from a money perspective – noise reduction.
 Triple-paned windows are a better option for businesses near railroad tracks, busy streets and highways, and other areas plagued by excessive noise.

 These are two terms for the same thing.
-Glazing in this sense refers to the glass pane installed in a window frame.
+Glazing refers to the glass pane installed in a window frame.
 A window unit that features one pane of glass is called a single-glazed window.

-Glazing in a window unit is not to be confused with coated glass.
+Glazing is not to be confused with coated glass.
 Glass panes can be treated with coatings to decrease the amount of UV rays and infrared light that pass through a glass pane without compromising visible light transmittance.

 The largest difference between coated and non-coated glass is they interact with the sun.
 Coated windows reflect the sun’s energy, thereby preventing heat buildup inside a property.

 Triple-paned windows successfully maintain set indoor temperatures without coating.
-However, coated windows give a home or business extra protection, especially in areas receiving heavy amounts of sunshine.
+However, coated windows give a home or business extra protection, especially in areas with heavy sunshine.

 Double-paned and triple-paned windows are both durable, but the more glass panels in a window, the greater its durability.
 In this respect, triple-paned windows are better suited for areas more prone to natural disasters – such as hurricanes and tornados –than their double-paned window counterparts.

-The same is true if you're worried about theft or burglary, as triple-paned windows are the better choice due to their enhanced durability.
+The same is true if you're worried about theft or burglary.
+Triple-paned windows are the better choice due to their enhanced durability.
 Laminated insulated glass units are better fortified and harder to break through.

 That depends on several factors.
 A business owner should ask themselves the following questions: